Chart Color Schemes

 Hocking's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 6.5% and 6.4% of residents respectively.
-About 77.2% of residents report being completely free from medical ailments, compared to 73.0% in Greater Perth.
-Hocking has 959 people aged 65 and over, comprising 12.6% of its population.
-Health outcomes among seniors require more attention than those in the broader population.
+Approximately 57% (~4,045 individuals) have private health cover, which is notably high.
+The most prevalent medical issues in the area are mental health concerns and asthma, affecting 6.5% and 6.4% of residents respectively.
+Notably, 77.2% of residents report having no medical ailments, compared to 73.0% across Greater Perth.
+As of a recent study (date not specified), 12.9% of Hocking's population is aged 65 and over (921 people).
+While health outcomes among seniors are strong, they require more attention than the broader population.

 Frequently Asked Questions - Health